Facing My Condition

-I am not sure what the future holds, or how my condition will progress over time without treatment.
+I am not sure what the future holds, or how my condition will progress over time.
 Yet that does not stop me from living a full life.

 I still love to write.
 I am the editor of an online poetry arts magazine called Indiana Voice Journal and have published two books on poetry.
-I am working on increasing my strength by working out at the gym three times a week.
+I am working on increasing my strength by exercising at home.

 I’m also lucky to have the love and support of my daughter and online XLH groups.